Futures Prices: Known Income, Cost of Carry, Convenience Yield

 The present value of a forward or futures contract can be calculated by subtracting the present value of the spot price minus the present value of the delivery price for the long party.
 The value of the contract to the short party is the present value of the delivery price minus the present value of the spot price:

 (Noting that since the value of the futures or forward contract is equal and opposite for the long and short party, the remaining equations will apply to the long party.)
-If the asset pays a set income, then the value of the contract is equal to the following:
+If the asset pays a set income, then the value of the contract equals the following:

 By combining the above equations, the value of a forward contract with a given yield, y, is: